 Eric Roy, Ph.D. | Scientific Founder

-Since launching Hydroviv, the most heated questions deal with the issue of fluoride in tap water, mostly due to the conflicting "information" found on the web.
+Since starting Hydroviv, the most heated questions that our support team receive often deal with the issue of fluoride in tap water, mostly due to the conflicting "information" found on the web.
 There are a lot of different factors that contribute to the “Fluoride Controversy” and the goal of this article is to lay out some historical context and give a non-exhaustive summary of the credible science.

 In the 1930’s, water testing methodologies became more sophisticated, which allowed researchers to investigate whether or not there was an "ideal" fluoride concentration in water that was high enough to prevent tooth decay, but not so high that it would cause the unsightly discoloration (also known as mottling).
 One set of researchers found that a fluoride concentration near one part per million (ppm) seemed to be the “sweet spot” that satisfied both requirements.
 Fast forward to 1945, and Grand Rapids, MI became the first city to add fluoride to their public water supply with the goal of improving dental health.
 The measure worked, and cavities in children born after the start of fluoridation dropped by more than 60%.
 Seventy years later, fluoride remains a major tool used by dentists and the public to combat tooth decay.

 While this is certainly a success story, a lot has been learned about dental fluoride treatment since the mid 20th century.
 For example, we have learned that most of the protection provided by fluoride appears to be topical (a result of the fluoride coming in contact with the tooth itself after it emerges from the gums), rather than sub gum line tooth growth.
 This means that the anti-decay benefits can be realized by applying it topically (e.g. using toothpaste, mouthwash).